Citation management

 See the pandoc manual and the pandoc-citeproc manual.
 See also the markdown/pandoc page for more on this.

-Gotcha: In HTML output formats will render nice citations, except with butt-ugly naked URLs instead of hyperlinks, because hyperlinks are not possible, and not even in scope yet.
-Please vote for those github issues.
+Gotcha: In HTML output formats, it will render nice citations, except with butt-ugly naked URLs instead of hyperlinks, because hyperlinks are not possible, and not even in scope yet.
+Please vote for those GitHub issues.

 3 BibTeX/BibLaTeX

-My practically essential tool and how I actually do this when I am writing science articles (as opp blog posts).
+My practically essential tool and how I actually do this when I am writing science articles (as opposed to blog posts).
 See BibLaTeX, and zotero.

 4 To mention